 The full letter is available to read below and can be downloaded as a pdf.
 The pdf has been designed for health organizations to be able to add your name and logo, then distribute and publicize.
 To add your organization’s name and logo, follow these steps:

 - Download the pdf and open it in Acrobat Reader.
-If you don’t have Acrobat Reader (it’s free), download here.
+If you don’t have Acrobat Reader (it’s free), download it here.

 - Add your name: Type your organization name by clicking your cursor into the field box next to the text “FROM” on page 1.